Shopping Safely Online

 can further minimize damage by using a single credit card with a low credit line for

-• Check your statements – Keep a record of your purchases and copies of
+all of your online purchases. - Check your statements – Keep a record of your purchases and copies of

 confirmation pages, and compare them to your bank statements.
 If there is a